 For international students, more information about our entry requirements, including Visa and English language requirements, can be found on our What You Need To Know section of our Students From Abroad page.

 As a part of our admissions selection process, following a successful interview applicants are required to attend a selection workshop for three days, which has a fee of £100.

 If you have any questions, please email email@example.com.

 How to apply

-Applicants should provide Vimeo link(s) to a showreel, no longer than 10 minutes in length.
-Other acceptable films are a continuous narrative piece of fiction and/or documentary film that you have shot.
-It should clearly identify you as the camera operator and also the creator of the lighting design, i.e. that you are Cinematographer/Director of Photography.
-It should also demonstrate a strong visual sensibility and an awareness of the considerations of camera operating, composition and lighting and their potential for creating mood and atmosphere.
-Most importantly, your fiction film should have a clear element of visual narrative and show your ability to tell a story with images, using all the elements that can be brought to contribute to it.
+Submitted work should also demonstrate a strong visual sensibility and an awareness of the considerations of camera operating, composition and lighting and their potential for creating mood and atmosphere.
+Most importantly, your fiction film or documentary should have a clear element of visual narrative and show your ability to tell a story with images, using all the elements that can be brought to contribute to it.

-Each submitted item must have original titles and credits at the beginning and the end.
+Fiction/Documentary submissions must have original titles and credits at the beginning and/or the end.
+Please do not send in Montage cuts of your material.
 Works in progress are not acceptable.

 Applications open 3rd January 2022.
 We are happy to receive applications from 3rd January until the midnight of the application deadline date.